 A single electoral area can have any number of services.
 For example, only Texada Island (Area D) taxpayers contribute to the Texada Airport, the Texada Recreation Service and the Texada Health Centre and only Lasqueti taxpayers (Area E) contribute to their marine ramp and ﬁre department.

 - Services to Part of One or More Electoral Areas

 Three of the regional district’s volunteer ﬁre departments (VFDs) fall into this category: the Savary Island and Northside VFDs each serve part of Electoral Area A; Malaspina VFD covers private land in Area B but goes only as far south as Thunder Bay in Area C. Other examples are the Lund sewer and Myrtle Pond water service which each serve a small number of parcels within an electoral area.
 Note that properties lying outside ﬁre department boundaries do not pay for or receive ﬁre protection services.

 Every service has its own group of participating areas (electoral areas, municipalities) and only those participants pay for the service.
 Each service has its own separate budget – revenues and costs cannot be shifted from one service to another and no service is permitted to run an operating deficit.

 The main revenue source for regional district services is the property value tax, which is based on assessed value.
 Parcel taxes (i.e. a flat rate for each lot in the service area) and fees are other, minor revenue sources.
 Property value and parcel taxes are collected on behalf of the regional district by other governments.
 In participating electoral areas, taxes are collected for the regional district by the province’s Surveyor of Taxes.
 In participating municipalities, regional district taxes are collected by the municipal governments.
 Click here for more local tax information.

-The Powell River Regional District provides a modest number of services to its members.
+The qathet Regional District provides a modest number of services to its members.
 See our Chart of PRRD Services for a complete list.